 The ultimate responsibility and authority to enforce the Student Code of Conduct rests with the President.
 The President has delegated responsibility for the administration of the discipline system to the Vice President for Student Success.
 The Vice President for Student Success also employs an appeal board made up of various college officials.
 All decisions made by the appeal board are final.
 Snow College reserves the right to take any necessary and appropriate action to protect the safety and well-being of the campus community and its students.
-This includes contacting the parents of an individual student when his/her well-being may be at risk, such as in the case of attempted suicide, illness or accident.
+This includes contacting the parents or the designated relative/guardian, (which hereafter will be referred to as 'parent').
+This contact will be made when their well-being may be at risk, such as in the case of but not limited to attempted suicide, illness or accident.

 Any person who becomes aware of a threat of violence or of anti-social behavior that may lead to violence against themselves or others should report the threat or behavior to campus officials, which may include campus police, faculty members, or Student Success staff.
 They may also want to report the threat or behavior to parents or local police.
-Snow College will treat as serious any reported threat of violence made by any person toward any member of the college community and follow up as appropriate.
+Snow College will treat seriously any reported threat of violence made by any person toward any member of the college community and follow up as appropriate.